refinedev/refine/documentation/blog/2022-11-24-react-strict-mode.md

 ### Detecting Unexpected Side Effects
-Due to the Strict Mode practice of double invoking function routines, functions can scrutinise their results to ensure they are pure and produce the desired results whenever the functions run.
+Due to the Strict Mode practice of double invoking function routines, functions can scrutinize their results to ensure they are pure and produce the desired results whenever the functions run.
 As a result, if a side effect occurs erroneously during the function render process, it can easily be detected and traced in Development Mode due to visible inconsistencies in the program’s output.

 ### Detecting Legacy Context API
 StrictMode now highlights the use of the old Context API, prompting the user to upgrade to a higher version, as the Legacy Context API will be discontinued in future React releases.